 Thankfully, a small group of fabulous foundations showed interest in supporting our work.
 We incorporated as a not-for-profit organization called Next Harm Reduction in 2018.
 Our syringe access work continues to operate under the name NEXT Distro although not under the LLC.
 Just know, if you near Next Harm Reduction, that’s us too.

 NEXT began mailing supplies in February, 2017.
-Since this time, between both of our platforms, NEXT has received requests from across 49 states.
+Since this time, between both of our platforms, NEXT has received requests from across 50 states.
 We spend approximately $1,200-$1,600 per month on shipping costs alone.
 (Please note that we are always in need of individual contributions.)

 Next Harm Reduction’s syringe access branch NEXT Distro is a legally operating syringe exchange program waivered by the New York State Department of Health.
 We mail everything that an individual would expect to receive when they walk in to a brick & mortar syringe exchange program including sterile hypodermic syringes, sharps containers, alcohol pads, adhesive bandages, safer sex supplies.
 We also provide supplementary supplies including antibiotic ointment, fentanyl test strips, and epsom salts.
 In addition to harm reduction supplies we include materials on drug user health, wound identification and care, family planning, and overdose prevention.
 Unless there are specific circumstances, NEXT Distro does not mail in New York City thanks to the excellent harm reduction resources that exist within the five boroughs.

 Building next naloxone

 While in the process of building out the NEXT Distro platform, Next Harm Reduction registered as an Opioid Overdose Prevention Program in New York State.
 We called this project NEXT Naloxone and housed it at www.naloxoneforall.org